In Memoriam

 Vigil

 In Manitowoc, Wisconsin, faith leaders organized a vigil to honor Pretti’s life.
-They described him as a gentle presence who cared deeply about others and believed in community responsibility.
+They described him as a “gentle presence” who cared deeply about others and believed in community responsibility.

 As the nation tries to grapple with this killing, Unheard Voices Magazine would like to humanize Pretti.

-7 Facts: Honoring Who Alex Jeffrey Pretti Was
+7 Facts About Alex Jeffrey Pretti

 1. Alexi Pretti: An ICU Nurse Who Lived a Life of Service

-2. Alex Pretti Grew Up In Wisconsin & Excelled Academically
+2. Alex Pretti Grew Up In Wisconsin

 Pretti grew up in Green Bay, Wisconsin, where he played football, baseball and ran track for Preble High School.
 He was a Boy Scout and sang in the Green Bay Boy Choir.